Archive-Repos/van-swap-front-end/README.md

 User profile:
 - add user/van reviews
+- add more filter options when searching vans e.g. make and model, type or date
 - add Map API for alterntaive van search method
 - allow users to write blog posts about their travels
 - allow users to chat/send messages directly to one another